Docker (Mac or Linux)¶

 Error starting userland proxy: Bind for 0.0.0.0:5432: unexpected error address already in use

 This is because the “master” (coordinator) service attempts to bind to the standard PostgreSQL port 5432.
-Simply adjust
+Simply choose a different port for coordinator service with the

 3. Verify that installation has succeeded